jaydeepw/poly-picker/README.md

 <uses-permission android:name="android.permission.READ" />
 ```

-Declare the Activity in your AndroidManifest.xml
+Declare the PolyPicker activity in your AndroidManifest.xml

 ```xml